ShawandaMD/whats_for_dinner/README.md

 ## Installation

+To require gem type this into terminal

+    $ git clone git@github.com:ShawandaMD/whats_for_dinner.git

-To install manually type this line into terminal
+To install type this line into terminal

     $ gem install whats_for_dinner